New Stories

 They were forced to return to Randolph County, Alabama

 But they were not as yet destined to reach their “promised land,” because when they reached the swamps of the Mississippi River the “water was so high and the mud so deep that they were forced to turn back.”
-They settled once again in Randolph County, Alabama, and Carroll County, Georgia, where during the ensuing years, they sowed, reaped their crops and continued to “look beyond the horizon of the foot-hills of the Blue Ridge Mountain and to long for, to know, and to experience a new life in that much talked about fabulous Texas.”
+They settled once again in Randolph County, Alabama, and Carroll County, Georgia, where during the ensuing years, they sowed, reaped their crops, and continued to “look beyond the horizon of the foot-hills of the Blue Ridge Mountain and to long for, to know, and to experience a new life in that much talked about fabulous Texas.”

-Foot-hills of Blue Ridge Mountains in Georgia
+Foot-hills of the Blue Ridge Mountains in Georgia

 GA_Mountains_cropped